An Unnatural History of Britain: In Search of Our Obscure and Non-native Species

 Hanna Harms; translated by Ruth Ahmedzai Kemp

 We could live in a paradise where insects, especially bees, pollinate fragrant oceans of flowers whose fruits we harvest.
-Instead flower gardens are being displaced, and agriculture is dominated by monocultures.
+Instead, patio wastelands and utilitarian lawns are now displacing flower gardens, and agriculture is dominated by monocultures.
 Pesticides and climate change are also causing insect mortality, with dramatic consequences for the global ecosystem.
 If this carries on unchecked, honey will be just one of the many foodstuffs no longer available to us – unless we learn to honour our innate connection with nature before it’s too late.

 More